rnitta/svgsanitizer/README.md

 There are much known bugs.

-- Panic will occur if invalid SVG (or any files other than SVG) path specified.
+- Panic will occur if invalid SVG (or any files other than SVG) paths are specified.
-- Convert `<style>` elements inpropery in particular case.
+- Convert `<style>` elements improperly in particular case.